rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

  giving us the most sound money to ever exist.

-Focusing on a blockchain as innovation is like focusing on how the *Wright brothers* invented a wing rather than manned flight, all while claiming wings would revolutionize trains.
+Focusing on a blockchain as innovation is like focusing on how the *Wright brothers* invented a wing rather than manned flight;
+ meanwhile
+ Bitcoin is the invention
+ of digital scarcity and a new form of money.